Serum sodium measurement assesses acid-base balance, water balance, water poisoning, and dehydration.

 Possible Interpretations of Pathological Values

 - Decrease (Hyponatraemia): Addison's disease, adrenal insufficiency, aminoglycoside toxicity, ascites in heart failure, intestinal obstruction, burns, cerebral palsy, chronic renal failure, liver cirrhosis, plasma hyperosmotility, hyperthermia, hypophosphatemia, hypotension, hypothyroidism, hysterectomy, malabsorption, malnutrition, meningitis, metabolic acidosis, myxoids, nephrotic syndrome, hyperhydration, pain (abdominal pain), puncture, paralytic ileus, psychogenic polydipsia, pyelonephritis (chronic), renal hypertension, sigmoidoscopy, diarrhea, inappropriate antidiuretic hormone secretion syndrome, toxinemia, toxic shock syndrome, vomiting.
-Medications: aminoglutethimide, ammonium chloride, amphotericin B, carbamazepine, chlorpropamide, cisplatin, chlorpropamide, cyclophosphamide, diuretics (loop: ethacrynic acid and furosemide, osmotic mannitol, thiazide: hydrochlorothiazide), fosinopril, heparin, laxatives, miconazole, NSAIDs (NSAIDs), oxytocin, spironolactone, sulfonylureas, tolbutamide, tricyclic antidepressants, valproic acid, vasopressin, vincristine
+Medications: aminoglutethimide, ammonium chloride, amphotericin B, carbamazepine, chlorpropamide, cisplatin, chlorpropamide, cyclophosphamide, diuretics (loop: ethacrynic acid and furosemide, osmotic mannitol, thiazide: hydrochlorothiazide), fosinopril, heparin, laxatives, miconazole, NSAIDs, oxytocin, spironolactone, sulfonylureas, tolbutamide, tricyclic antidepressants, valproic acid, vasopressin, vincristine

 Important Note

-Laboratory test results are the most important parameter for the diagnosis and monitoring of all pathological conditions.
-70%-80% of diagnostic decisions are based on laboratory tests.
-Correct interpretation of laboratory results allows a doctor to distinguish "healthy" from "diseased".
+Laboratory test results are the most critical parameter for diagnosing and monitoring all pathological conditions.
+Between 70 to 80% of diagnostic decisions are based on laboratory tests.
+Correctly interpreting laboratory results allows a doctor to distinguish "healthy" from "diseased."

 Laboratory test results should not be interpreted from the numerical result of a single analysis.
-Test results should be interpreted in relation to each individual case and family history, clinical findings and the results of other laboratory tests and information.
-Your personal physician should explain the importance of your test results.
+Test results should be analyzed based on each case and family history, clinical findings, and the results of other laboratory tests and information.
+Your physician should explain the importance of your test results.

-At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.
+At Diagnostiki Athinon, we answer any questions you may have about the test you perform in our laboratory and contact your doctor to ensure you receive the best possible medical care.